How to Face Recognition Technology is Used in Online Gambling & Casino Industry’s Key Operations

 Gambling has become more accessible to the general people in recent years as the internet has grown in popularity.
 However, unlike other businesses, the online gambling industry has not been regulated at the same rate.
 As a result, while some countries lack a regulatory structure, others explicitly prohibit it.

-In this article, we will talk about gambling industry issues and how to face recognition technology can be useful for online gambling and the casino industry.
+In this article, we will talk about gambling industry issues and how to AI-Based face recognition technology can be useful for online gambling and the casino industry.

 Account Creation and Regulatory Compliance